jqno/equalsverifier/_equalsverifier/manual/final.md

 ---
 title: Making things final
 ---
-The first error message that EqualsVerifier is likely to give you, is this:
+The first error message that EqualsVerifier is likely to give you, is either this:

-> Subclass: equals is not final.
+> Subclass: equals is not final.<br>
->
 > Make your class or your equals method final, or supply an instance of a redefined subclass using withRedefinedSubclass if equals cannot be final.

+or this:

+> Subclass: object is not equal to an instance of a trivial subclass with equal fields:<br>
+> &nbsp;&nbsp;Foo@123456<br>
+> Consider making the class final.

-The reason for this, is that it's very easy to make a subclass of your very carefully crafted class, which does something to mess up the symmetry or transitivity requirements of `equals`.
+The reason for these messages is that it's very easy for your junior team member, or even for your six-months-later self, to make a subclass of your very carefully crafted class, which does something to mess up the symmetry or transitivity requirements of `equals`.
 When that happens, you risk unexpected behaviour, like not being able to look up a class in a `HashMap`.

 (For specific examples of how that might happen, please read the chapter on `equals` in Josh Bloch's Effective Java, or [this article](http://www.artima.com/lejava/articles/equality.html) by Odersky, Spoon and Venners.)